-This year's breakout CPAC 'star' is a Democratic socialist
+This year's breakout CPAC 'star' is a democratic socialist

 Breaking News Emails

-NATIONAL HARBOR, Md. — There is an undisputed star at this year's Conservative Political Action Conference — one name popping up on-stage and off at the nation's top gathering of movement conservatives, one politician whose big Hill policy push has captured activist imagination.
+NATIONAL HARBOR, Md. — There is an undisputed star at this year's Conservative Political Action Conference — one name popping up on stage and off at the nation's top gathering of movement conservatives, one politician whose big policy push on . the Hill has captured activists' imagination.

-It isn't President Trump and his border wall.
-It's Rep. Alexandria Ocasio-Cortez, D-N.Y. and her Green New Deal.
+It isn't President Donald Trump and his border wall.
+It's Rep. Alexandria Ocasio-Cortez, D-N.Y., and her Green New Deal.

-"With AOC we can't take her for granted, we can't think that the American people understand what socialism is.
-We do have to go out and educate," said Republican National Committee Chairwoman Ronna McDaniel Thursday.
+"With AOC we can't take her for granted.
+We can't think that the American people understand what Socialism is.
+We do have to go out and educate," Republican National Committee Chairwoman Ronna McDaniel said on Thursday.

 Alexandria Ocasio-Cortez to conservative critics: Bring it onFeb.
 26, 201905:47

-Ocasio-Cortez "is the thought leader of the Democratic party right now... she is setting the Democrats' foreign policy table" and the agenda for the party's 2020 contenders, insisted Fox News host Laura Ingraham.
+Ocasio-Cortez "is the thought leader of the Democratic Party right now," insisted Fox News host Laura Ingraham.
+"She is setting the Democrats' foreign policy table" and the agenda for the party's 2020 presidential contenders.

-"With this Green New Deal, they're trying to get rid of all the cows," Chairman of the Freedom Caucus Mark Meadows warned the crowd, to hearty boos — although, he assured them, the push means people will just eat more chicken and "Chick-fil-A stock will way go up!"
+"With this Green New Deal, they're trying to get rid of all the cows," the chairman of the Freedom Caucus, Rep. Mark Meadows, R-N.C., warned the crowd, to hearty boos — although, he assured them, the push means people will just eat more chicken and "Chick-fil-A stock will way go up!"

 And so she was everywhere this week, featured in alarmist on-stage remarks and splashy video presentations, passionate off-stage discussions, and multiple breakout panels with titles such as "AOC's Green New Deal: Debunking the Climate Alarmism Behind Bringing Full Socialism to America" and "How the Left Does It: Money, People, Technology & How They Sell Socialism with a Smile."